Key Colony Beach, Florida: History

-Before the early 1950s, Shelter Key (on which most of Key Colony Beach is located) was a 97 acre low-lying island.
-Then, Phil Sadowski began dredging around the island, adding to its size and increasing its height to 6 ft above mean sea level, and later built developments on the island.
+Before the early 1950s, Shelter Key, on which most of the City of Key Colony Beach is located, (with a tiny part of the city being on Fat Deer Key), was a 97 acre low-lying island.
+During the early 1950s, Phil Sadowski began dredging around the island, adding to its size and increasing its height to 6 ft above mean sea level, and later built developments on the island via land reclamation.

 Around 1956–1957, residents of nearby Marathon began discussing incorporating the entire area.
 Sadowski was not keen on having his development swallowed up into Marathon, so he began the process of incorporating the island into its own city.
-The Florida Legislature passed legislation in June 1957 allowing incorporation, which local residents passed unanimously in September, thus creating today's Key Colony Beach.
+The Florida Legislature passed legislation in June 1957 allowing incorporation, which local residents passed unanimously on September 24, 1957, thus creating today's Key Colony Beach.

 Incorporation became a blessing in 1960, when much of the city was destroyed by Hurricane Donna.
 As a separately incorporated city, Key Colony Beach received its own federal grant to rebuild; nearby Marathon (not yet incorporated) had to settle for a portion of the grant given to Monroe County.
-However, the storm (and then the takeover of Cuba by Fidel Castro) depressed real estate prices, and it took several years to for prices to stabilize.
+However, the storm (along with the Cuban Revolution) depressed real estate prices, and it took several years to for prices to stabilize.